 I have to say, my green, plastic-avoiding heart cried a little while unpacking the ear plugs, because of the many resealable plastic bags that come with each pair.
 In every package you’ll find:

-- a pair of Isolates of your choosing
+- a pair of metal ear buds of your choosing

-- ear foams in three sizes (small, medium and large)
+- ear foams in three separately packaged sizes (small, medium and large)

 - a little fabric bag to carry the ear plugs